-You can only apply for a long-term proxy vote if you have a specific reason such as a disability or you are living overseas.
+You can apply for a long-term proxy vote only if you have a specific reason such as a disability or you are living overseas.
 However, if you are suddenly incapacitated or taken ill on election day, you can apply to vote by proxy for medical reasons up until 5pm that day.

 - Email email@example.com to request a proxy vote